-These sweet, buttery little heart cookies are a snap to make and can be enjoyed by everyone!
+These sweet, buttery spritz cookies are a snap to make and can be enjoyed by everyone!
 Dairy free, egg free, nut free, and they can be gluten free, too!

 I love baking for the holidays.
 Whether it’s Christmas, Easter, or Valentine’s Day, I love to bake seasonal treats for my friends and family.